Growth is a benchmark of success in a company, but as a small business, where do you even start?

 While it can be admittedly tricky to gain your momentum on social media, begin cross-promoting on your website and blog.
 In email newsletters, link to your social pages.
 Encourage your leads and customers to follow you.
 With time, those social media subscriber numbers will begin creeping up.

-Another thing you can do to help further your company on social media is respond to comments and message queries as soon as possible.
+Another thing you can do to help further your company on social media is to respond to comments and message queries as soon as possible.
 It doesn’t have to be instantaneously, but consumers expect fast results on social media.
 Make sure you keep up with those expectations.

 - Share a Variety of Content, Even If It’s From Your Competitors